lopsae/gick/languageReminder.md

 * git-status - Show the working tree status
 TODO this needs updating in all the scripts

-Synopsis sentence
+Description sentence
 -----------------

-Should read with an implicit [the script], and start with uppercase
+Should read with an implicit [the program], and start with uppercase
-* [the script] Selects a file for staging...
+* [the program] Selects a file for staging...

-Same applies for the beggining of DESCRIPTION
-* [the script] Prints, from the content read from the standard input...

 Canditates:
 * selects a file with gick to stage